GowriJinka/Data_Science_DS200/README.md

     #nris_India.ipynb: This Jupyter Notebook contains the Python code and the step-by-step analysis of the NRIs data.
     #Requirements.txt: Lists the Python libraries and their versions required to run the code.
+    #nris_report: A brief report on the data analysis

 #Requirements